sobolevn/sobolevn.github.io/_posts/2019-03-03-announcing-docker-image-size-limit.md

 And that's it.

 Now, you can be sure that your image size will always be in control.
 Checkout out [the docs](https://github.com/wemake-services/docker-image-size-limit) for all possible options.
-And integrate it to your CI not to make the mistakes I have already fixed.
+And integrate it to your CI not to make the same mistakes I have already fixed.